MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### State Assets Directorate

-The *State Assets Directorate* manages state-owned companies across the Commonwealth, particularly those with considerable international trade.
+The *State Assets Directorate* (SAD) manages state-owned companies across the Commonwealth, particularly those with considerable international trade.
 These include several major industrial companies in Vekllei, like General Reactor S.A.
 {{</section>}}

 {{<section>}}
 #### Statistics Directorate

+The *Statistics Directorate* (STD, also Statistics Vekllei) collects and publishes statistics concerning the economy, country and people of Vekllei.
+Along with other COSMOCOM directorates, the Statistics Directorate organises research into trends of Vekllei demography and geography.
+The STD also coordinates the Vekllei Census.

+##### Statistics Press of Vekllei

 {{</section>}}

 ### Ministry of Defence
 {{<boxtag pink>}}COSMOKOS{{</boxtag>}}

+The Vekllei *Ministry of Commerce* (COSMOSOL) regulates and initiates trade in the country.
+Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei)) occurs through its subordinate commissions.
+Common responsibilities of COSMOSOL include:

 {{<section>}}
 #### Armed Forces of Vekllei